 - employing an unreported workforce, or

-The classification of a risky taxpayer lasts for one year, but will be cancelled in the subsequent quarter if the taxpayer settles its tax deficit or the tax debt and the related penalty and default.
+In general, the classification of a risky taxpayer lasts for one year, but in certain cases may be cancelled in the subsequent quarter if the taxpayer settles its tax deficit, the related penalty and late payment interest and the tax debt.

-In line with the renewed profile of the tax authority as a service provider, start-up companies will be eligible for assistance as a part of a six-month mentoring period.
-The exact rules are currently in the development phase, but currently comprises lectures and personal consulting sessions offered to new businesses.
+In line with the renewed profile of the tax authority as a service provider, new companies may be eligible for assistance as part of a six-month mentoring period.
+The participation, however, in the mentoring program is based on the individual decision of the taxpayer.
+The mentoring program comprises amongst others free information on the taxpayer’s tax obligations and personal consulting sessions with the taxpayer.